-Kittens should be started on vaccines at 4 weeks of age.
+Kittens should be started on vaccines at six weeks of age.
 By this age the maternal antibodies (from the mother's first milk) are beginning to fade.
-Boosters need to be given every three weeks until 20 weeks of age.
+Boosters need to be given every three weeks until 16 weeks of age.
 The vaccine will not trigger the desired response until the maternal antibodies have worn off - and it is impossible to tell when exactly that happens.

-Panacur® is the wormer given to cats and kittens.
+Panicure® is the wormer given to cats and kittens.
 The dose is 0.1 cc per lb (an adult of 10 lbs would receive 1 cc, a kitten weighing 1 lb would get 0.1 cc).
-Worming should start at two weeks of age.
-Panacur® treats roundworms or Ascarids, also hookworms and whipworms, which are very common in kittens.
+Worming should start at 1 lb, usually around five weeks of age.
+Panicure® treats roundworms or Ascarids, also hookworms and whipworms, which are very common in kittens.
 Different worms/parasites require different medications.

-A second dose or wormer must be given two weeks after the first dose.

-Since Panacur® does not kill worms in the larval stage, the lifecycle will start over again if the second dose is not timed correctly or missed.
+A second dose or wormer must be given 10 days to two weeks after the first dose.
+Since Panicure® does not kill worms in the larval stage, the lifecycle will start over again if the second dose is not timed correctly or missed.
 If you miss the two-week mark, you must start over with a first dose.